TownesZhou/ISDEA-Fix/README.md

 To execute baseline codes, please follow the README in each baseline repos to create independent virtual environments.

+## Datasets

+We provide the preparation and sampling code for our datasets construction in PediaTypes and WikiTopics directory.

 ## Execute

 All example executions (`run.sh`) will run the least amount epoch (mostly 1).
 To reproduce results, please follow configuration in baseline papers and our paper.